-- Naming: Name all holiday objects you see on wrapping paper and what is missing!
+- Naming: Name all the holiday objects you see on wrapping paper and what is missing!

-- Sorting: Sort paper by color, size, theme, really anything!
-The idea here is to introduce the idea of categorization based on various attributes.
+- Sorting: Sort paper by color, size, or theme!
+The idea here is to introduce categorization based on various attributes.

 Language Games to Target ALL Skills!

-Below are some great ideas to use for children who are working on later developing concepts.
+Below are great ideas to use for children working on later developing concepts.

-- Guessing Game: Have fun secretly "wrapping" up objects around the house with your child.
+- Guessing Game: Have fun secretly “wrapping” up objects around the house with your child.
 Then take turns guessing what is wrapped up.
-You can make guess based on size, weight, how the "present" feels, does it make sound, etc...
+You can make a guess based on size, weight, how the “present” feels, etc...
 Talk your child through your reasoning when you are the guesser.

 - Story Telling: Find different pictured objects, animals, and/or people.
 Take turns telling stories about the characters.
 You can even cut them out and make an entire scene.
 Be creative!

-- Categorization: Name other people, animals, or objects that would fit nicely in the wrapping paper.
-For example, if you have wrapping paper with penguins and snowflakes, you made talk about how polar bears, the ocean, seals, and ice bergs also could be on the wrapping paper.
+- Categorization: Name other people, animals, or objects that would fit in the wrapping paper.
+For example, if you have wrapping paper with penguins and snowflakes, you made talk about how polar bears, the ocean, seals, and icebergs also could be on the wrapping paper.

-Social skills are really one of the MOST IMPORTANT skills we NEED to know in order to be a successful human being in the world.
-We have to function well with others in all aspects of our life from friendships, relationships, working with co-workers, and even ordering food at a restaurant.
+Social skills are one of the MOST IMPORTANT skills needed to be a successful human being in the world.
+You have to function well with others in all aspects of your life such as friendships, relationships, working with co-workers, and even ordering food at a restaurant.

-To work on social skills using wrapping paper, take toys from around the house and wrap them back up!
-Then take turns opening them.
+To work on social skills using wrapping paper, take toys found around the house and wrap them back up!
+Then, take turns opening them.
 Children will enjoy wrapping up presents and giving them to you!
 While playing, you can model how to:

 - Take turns: rotate opening and wrapping